-Yu's paper indicates 10 major coding fault areas (and an extra "other" category) and gives proposed countermeasures.
+Yu's paper [7] on problems in the 5ESS system indicates 10 major coding fault areas (and an extra "other" category) and gives proposed countermeasures.
 Not all the countermeasures are easily applied, regardless of language.
 In particular, how is one to achieve "better thinking" or "more time" or "better education"?
 Such sections we will not address here.

-We can look at the coding fault areas that are given in each of the remaining major sections.
+We will look at the other coding fault areas that are given in each of the remaining major sections.
 We emphasize, along with Yu, three of these that account for more than 50% of the total.
 We spend most of our space on the first of these, partly to keep this paper from ballooning out of reasonable length.